edespino/cloudberry-site/docs/work-with-transactions.md

 title: Work with Transactions
 ---

-# Work with Transactions in Cloudberry Database
+# Work with Transactions in Apache Cloudberry

 Transactions allow you to bundle multiple SQL statements in one all-or-nothing operation.

-The following are the Cloudberry Database SQL transaction commands:
+The following are the Apache Cloudberry SQL transaction commands:

 - `BEGIN` or `START TRANSACTION` starts a transaction block.
 - `END` or `COMMIT` commits the results of a transaction.